S3FA/CrashAndBurn/protocol/Readme.md

 # Car to Server

 #### `CarCollisionEvent(accX, accY, accZ)`
-Occurs when a car detects that it has collided with another car.
+Occurs when a car detects that it has collided with something.
+If this is a collision between two or more cars then the server will get an event from each car.
  * `accX, accY, accZ` are the normalized acceleration vector in x, y, and z.

 #### `FireShotEvent(location, fireType)`